WHAT YOU SAY

 "Oh, I doubt it," Tom said cheerfully.
 "The Andalite fleet is rather close by.
 It's possible that I misled you on that point."
 He was all but giggling.

-Finally inverted with Harry himself monologuing Voldemort at the very end.
-Of course Harry is in the lucky position of finally holding all the cards - to the point where it doesn't even matter that he tells Voldemort exactly how his shiny new weapon works.
+- Finally inverted with Harry himself monologuing Voldemort at the very end.
+Harry is in the lucky position of finally holding all the cards - to the point where it doesn't even matter that he tells Voldemort exactly how his shiny new weapon works.

 Morveer, liking nothing better than a captive audience, could not resist explaining how it had been managed.